Go

 static, which could be seen as a fourth deficiency in helmet design, was caused

-the radio’s redesign and the difficulties in hearing or, more importantly, not
+of the radio’s redesign and the difficulties in hearing or, more importantly,

 themselves, that no technology could overcome.
 Rifkin, Rezwit, and Vimml, who had gotten away with so much